UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 If it looks like a function, it should be one.
 Every game engine object provides you with a set of functions to interact with them or from them to the others.
 Here are some methods you should know about:

-- **rayCast (objto, objfrom, dist, prop, face, xray, poly)**
+* **rayCast (objto, objfrom, dist, prop, face, xray, poly)**

 _ "Look from a point/object to another point/object and find first object hit within dist that matches prop."_

 This method is a more complete version of the rayCastTo().
 It has so many applications that it becomes hard to delimitate its usage.
 For instance, this was the method used to calculate the collision in the navigation system script we studied previously.

-- **getPropertyNames()**
+* **getPropertyNames()**

 _"Get a list of all property names."_

 Once you retrieve the list of property names, you can use it to see if the object has a specific property before using it.
 To get individual properties, you can use _if "prop" in object_: or _object.get("prop", default=None)_.

->**A Use for Properties**
+.. topic:: **A Use for Properties**

->
->Properties have multiple uses in the game engine.
+   Properties have multiple uses in the game engine.
 One of those uses is to mark an object to be identified by the Python script.
 Why not use their names instead?
 While names work fine to retrieve individual objects, properties allow you to easily mark and access multiple objects at once.
 Frankly, it's easier to create an organized, named, and tagged MP3 collection than it is to find time to properly name all your Blender data blocks[ms]objects, meshes, materials, textures, images, and so on.

 - **endObject()**